 Second, these levels help you to find areas to place your stop-loss and take-profit.
 A stop-loss is a price where a trader wants to make the maximum loss while a take-profit is the profit target.

 Third, support and resistance levels can help you understand the overall movement of an asset.
 And finally, they can help you to validate or invalidate a trend.

 How to Draw S&R Levels

-There are several approaches of drawing support and resistance levels.
-The most basic approach is the one showed above.
+There are several approaches to drawing support and resistance levels.
+The most basic approach is the one shown above.
 You simply draw a line that connects high and low levels.
 These levels can be drawn horizontally (as shown above) or diagonally.